Developer

 Frequently asked questions

-When do I need URL encoding?
+When do I need to encode something?

-What's the difference between encoding a component and a whole URL?
+What's the difference between encoding and decoding?